dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-22-autoscaling.md

         }
     ]
     ```
-    Note that cooldown defaults to 05:00.
-This means that 5 minutes must elapse before the next scaling event can occur.
-    > This can be overriden by specifying the <code>--cooldown</code> parameter.
+    Note that cooldown defaults to <code>05:00</code> minutes, which is the time that elapse before the next scaling event occurs.
+This can be overridden by passing an argument to the <code>--cooldown</code> parameter.

 1. Start a new command-line session and start traffic to the site.